Intellectual property crime

 Many markets and sales have become an attractive venue for sellers of counterfeit goods.
-Our officers have become experienced at detecting illegal merchandise and will use their powers to seize the goods and have the owner prosecuted.
+Our officers are experienced at detecting illegal merchandise and will use their powers to seize the goods and have the owner prosecuted.

-Our enforcement officers also carry out checks of online selling sites such as Facebay, E-Bay, Gumtree, etc. for counterfeit goods being sold in Fife.
+Our enforcement officers also carry out checks of well known online selling sites for counterfeit goods being sold in Fife.

-We aim to raise awareness of the ongoing problem of counterfeiting and to make people aware of the consequences of it.
-Also to highlight what Fife Council, in partnership with other enforcement bodies like Police Scotland and industry funded bodies such the Federation against Copyright Theft (FACT) and the Anti-Counterfeiting Group are doing to combat the issue.
+We work in partnership with other enforcement bodies like Police Scotland, HMRC and industry funded bodies such the Federation against Copyright Theft (FACT) and the Anti-Counterfeiting Group to combat the issue.

 Dangers of buying counterfeits

-- Fake beauty products often contain sub-standard ingredients that could give you a rash or an allergic reaction.
-Some bottles of fake perfume have even been found to use ingredients like urine as a stabiliser.
+Fake beauty products often contain sub-standard ingredients that could give you a rash or an allergic reaction.
+Some fake perfume has been found to contain urine, used as a stabiliser.

-- Electrical goods sold in the UK are subject to stringent safety testing.
-Counterfeit electrical goods often sidestep these testing requirements.
-This means fake electrical goods, including hair straighteners, mobile phones and camera chargers, may contain unsafe wiring that can lead to over-heating creating risks of fire, electrocution and personal injury.
+Electrical goods sold in the UK are subject to stringent safety testing.
+Counterfeit electrical goods sidestep these testing requirements.
+Fake electrical goods may contain unsafe wiring that can lead to over-heating creating a risk of fire, electrocution and personal injury.
 Fake electrical goods may even be labelled with fake certification marks, so you think that they are safe.

-- Children’s toys are subject to strict safety testing.
-Counterfeit toys often won't have been tested.
-As a result fakes could contain small parts that are a choking hazard.
+Children’s toys are also subject to strict safety testing.
+Counterfeit toys won't have been tested in the same way and can contain small parts that are a choking hazard.

 Reasons you should never buy counterfeits

-- Counterfeiting is illegal and buying counterfeit products can support illegal activity.
+Counterfeiting is illegal; buying counterfeit products can support illegal activity.

-- Counterfeiters do not pay taxes meaning less money for your community's schools, hospitals and parks.
+Counterfeiters don't pay taxes meaning less money for your community's schools, hospitals and parks.

-- Counterfeiters do not pay their employees fair wages or benefits, have poor working conditions, and often use forced child labour.
+Counterfeiters don't pay their employees fair wages or benefits, have poor working conditions, and often use forced child labour.

-- The profits from counterfeiting have been linked to funding organised crime, drug trafficking and terrorist activity.
+The profits from counterfeiting has been linked to funding organised crime, drug trafficking and terrorist activity.